Beam-Spring-Mass

 Extract and inspect the nonlinear spring model:

-This data is provided by using the table shown in the diagram view below, which contains the data characterizing the nonlinear force - displacement relationship specific to a vulcanized hyperelastic rubber beam.
+This data is provided by using the table shown in the diagram view below, which contains the data characterizing the nonlinear force-displacement relationship specific to a vulcanized hyperelastic rubber beam.

 Visualize the nonlinear spring as a diagram:

-Inspect the available variables in model:
+Inspect the available variables in the model:

 What remains to be done is to assign the nonlinear spring data to the system model.
 The data will be assigned the variable "SpringNonlinear.nonlinearSpring.forceDisplacement".